 Add the egg, flour and 1/2 teaspoon of salt to the grated potatoes.
 Mix.
 Put the dough on a large, flat plate, level it with a spoon.

 Boil a few liters of water in a large pot, add 1 tablespoon of salt.
 Put dumplings into boiling water - by pulling the portion of a dough with a spoon from the plate directly into the water.
 Cook the dumplings for about 3-4 minutes.
 If they disintegrate in water, add more flour to the mass.
 After cooking, remove dumplings with a slotted spoon and place in a bowl.

 In the meantime, slice the onion.
 Melt the butter in a frying pan and fry the onion slices for 1 minute.
-Then add drained mushrooms and fry for 3 minutes, until slightly browned.
+Then add drained mushrooms and fry for 10 minutes on low heat, until slightly browned.
 Season with salt, fresh pepper and bear’s garlic.
 Finally, add the cooked dumplings and fry over high heat for one minute, stirring frequently.
 Serve hot.